 Rather than relying on your own memory or your employees’ memories to remember to put up posts as part of a campaign, schedule them so that they go up at the right times throughout the campaign.
 It’ll be one less thing you have to worry about while it’s going on.

 If you’re working with a social media marketing agency, you can also count on them to remember to put up your posts.
-An agency like Hiperestrategia can handle it for you.

 6. Keep Customers Updated